josch/img2pdf/README.md

 Functionality
 -------------

-This program will take a list of images and produce a PDF file with the images embedded in it.
-JPEG and JPEG2000 images will be included without recompression.
-Raster images in other formats will be included with zip/flate encoding which usually leads to an increase in the resulting size because formats like png compress better than PDF which just zip/flate compresses the RGB data.
-As a result, this tool is able to losslessly wrap images into a PDF container with a quality to filesize ratio that is typically better (in case of JPEG and JPEG2000 images) or equal (in case of other formats) than that of existing tools.
+This program will take a list of raster images and produce a PDF file with the images embedded in it.
+JPEG and JPEG2000 images will be included without recompression and the resulting PDF will only be slightly larger than the input images due to the overhead of the PDF container.
+Raster images in other formats (like png, gif or tif) will be included using the lossless zip/flate encoding which usually leads to a significant increase in the PDF size if the input was for example a png image.
+This is unfortunately unavoidable because there is no other way to store arbitrary RGB bitmaps in PDF in a lossless way other than zip/flate encoding.
+And zip/flate compresses bitmaps worse than png is able to compress them.

+As a result, this tool is able to losslessly wrap raster images into a PDF container with a quality to filesize ratio that is typically better (in case of JPEG and JPEG2000 images) or equal (in case of other formats) than that of existing tools.